 A web-server Internet Information Service in Windows 2016 / 2012 / R2, like previous IIS versions, can be managed remotely.
 In fact, it is convenient enough to manage multiple IIS servers from a single console, and it is almost the only way to manage a web server running in the Core / Nano mode.
 However, by default the remote IIS management is disabled, and if you try to add a remote server with the running IIS to the IIS Management Console (Connect to a Server menu) on another server, the following error message appears:

 Details: Unable to connect to the remote server

-The matter is that during the standard IIS installation the service responsible for its remote management (IIS Management Service) is not installed.
-You can make sure that this service is missing in the system using the following Powershell command:
+The matter is that during the standard IIS installation the service responsible for its remote management (IIS Management Service) is not being installed.
+You can make sure that this service is missing in the system using the following PowerShell command:

 As you can see, the Web-Mgmt-Service service is not installed.
-Install it by execute the following Powershell command with local admin permissions:
+Install it by executing the following PowerShell command with local admin permissions:

 You can also install the Management Service component from the Server Manager console:

 Then restart the IIS web service: